GREAT HALL PROJECT

 - Doors 613, 615, and 617: Alaska and Southwest

 Due to construction, the restaurants in the middle of the Terminal have closed leaving limited dining options available.
 However, Subway, Red Rocks and Boulder Tap House on Level 5 and Cantina on Level 6 remain open.
 Grill & Vine, Ingredients and the Roasting Plant at the Westin hotel and transit center across the Plaza from the Terminal also provide great dining options.
-Temporary grab-and-go food and beverage options as well as Starbucks have been added in the Terminal.
+Temporary grab-and-go food and beverage options have been added in the Terminal.
 Additionally, there are many shopping and dining options on the concourses for arriving and departing passengers.

 Restrooms are located on Level 5 on both the north and south ends of the Terminal and on Level 6 on the north end of the Terminal as well as near Public Service Credit Union and Cantina.
 The easiest way to get from one end of the Jeppesen Terminal to the other is to walk through the baggage claim areas on both sides of Level 5.
 If you need assistance, please ask a customer service agent or Ambassador.